Microsoft SQL Server 2005 Integration Services (SSIS) implements

 setting the protection level of the packages.
 Packages include the

 property according to the level of

 environment, a package can be encrypted by using a password that is known to the

 team members who work on the package.
 You can easily set a password by using SQL

 Server Business Intelligence Development Studio or by using the dtutil utility

 (Dtutil.exe) for a single package.
 However, if you have to handle lots of

-How to use the dtutil utility (Dtutil.exe) to set the protection level of a batch of SQL Server Integration Services (SSIS) packages in SQL Server 2005
+method is to use the dtutil utility to set the protection level of a batch of SSIS packages.
+You can generally put a list of individual commands for each

 Consider the following scenario: